Hadassah Medical Center

 Hadassah Medical Center (הָמֶרְכָּז הָרְפוּאִי הֲדַסָּה) is an Israeli medical organization established in 1934 that operates two university hospitals in Jerusalem (one in Ein Karem and one in Mount Scopus) as well as schools of medicine, dentistry, nursing, and pharmacology affiliated with the Hebrew University of Jerusalem.
-Its declared mission is to extend a "hand to all, without regard for race, religion or ethnic origin."
+Its mission is to extend a "hand to all, without regard for race, religion or ethnic origin."

 The hospital was founded by the Hadassah Women's Zionist Organization of America, which continues to underwrite a large part of its budget today.
 The Medical Center ranks as the sixth-largest hospital complex in Israel.
 Across its two campuses, Hadassah Medical Center has over 1,300 beds, 31 operating theaters and nine special intensive care units, and runs five schools of medical professions.

+In 2025, Newsweek ranked the Ein Karem hospital as the 4th best hospital in Israel and the 242nd best in the world.

 History

 Late Ottoman period (1912–1915)

 The Hadassah organization was established in 1912 in New York City to provide health care in Ottoman-ruled Jerusalem.
-In 1913, Hadassah sent two nurses to Palestine.
+In 1913, Hadassah sent two nurses to the Ottoman South Syrian Eyalet.
 They set up a small public health station in Jerusalem to provide maternity care and treat trachoma, a dreaded eye disease rampant in the Middle East.
-During the First World War the Ottoman authorities suspected Jews of sympathies with the enemy and in 1915 the Hadassah Nurses station had to close down due to official pressure.
+During the First World War the Ottoman authorities suspected Jews had sympathies with the enemy and in 1915 the Hadassah Nurses station had to close down due to Ottoman pressure.